Before your users can use, fill out, and submit a project request form, you must first define the setup.

 NOTE: When will a notification email be sent?

-If the request is rejected or cancelled, no email is sent.
-Otherwise it will be sent based upon the following:
+If the request is rejected or canceled, no email is sent.
+Otherwise, it will be sent based on the following:

 - my turn to review & approve

 - canceled prior to my change to make a decision